nickolastheodoulou/simplemachinelearning/README.md

  is a symbol indicating 'inherited from'.

 ## Packages Required: ##
-Environment set up in python 3.5 and runs with following packages:
+Environment set up in python 3.5 and runs with following packages (which are automatically installed when run pip install simplemachinelearning in the terminal):
 * numpy
 * pandas
 * matplotlib